mark-watson/Java-AI-Book/manuscript/wordnet.md

 The example identifies all nouns (in the example code they are: President, cat, Bill, Mexico, dog, and Clinton) and for each noun finds all WordNet "word senses."
 The noun "Mexico" only has  one word sense while the noun "cat" has eight word senses.

-For each word sense (for each noun) the example code returns a list of strings where the first element is a descriptive "word gloss" for the particular sense and the remaining strings are hypernyms or synonym depending on if we are calling the functions **getHypernyms** or **getSynonyms** whose method signatures are:
+For each word sense (for each noun) the example code returns a list of strings where the first element is a descriptive "word gloss" for the particular sense and the remaining strings are hypernyms or synonyms depending whether we are calling the functions **getHypernyms** or **getSynonyms** whose method signatures are:

 {lang="java",linenos=off}
 ~~~~~~~~